grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "We have to go deeper Shakes.
 50 meters."

-"Can't fuckin' do that Hemi.
-The fuckin' _Gnat_ was built at altitude man!
+"Can't do that Hemi.
+The _Gnat_ was built at altitude man!
 Below 30 and the seams start splitting.
-50 is out of the fuckin' question."
+50 is out of the question."

 "If we lay the mines shallow, the _Grackle_ hits them head on.
 As you could see from the first device, the ram essentially acts as heavy plated armor.
 We are not going to do any damage if their boat hits the mine with the ram.
 If we can get the device _under_ their boat though --- if we can get it to detonate right in the middle of their sub --- the upward force of the explosion will blow through the middle and break the sub's back.
 Snap it in half.
 And all the watertight compartments in the world will not help them at that point.
 At least in theory."

 "That sounds to me like the _Gnat_ would have to be directly under them, release the mine, and have it go off almost immediately.
-How are we fucking surviving that Hemi?"
+How are we surviving that Hemi?"

 "Not quite.
 I will set the arming timer.
 We can leave the mine under their path, and if I get the timer right, the weapon will arm just as the middle of the sub passes over it --- and detonate immediately.
 We would have a few minutes at least to move the _Gnat_ to safety, probably the surface again."